Coincidences of homological densities, predicted by arithmetic: The Leray spectral sequence for , and applications

 where $H^p(X;\Qb[q])$ has bidegree $(p,q)$, and where bidegrees are additive under symmetric powers. \item If $X$ is a smooth complex variety with $\dim_\C(X)=r>0$ then $E_2^{p,q}(X,\bd,n)$ is isomorphic, \emph{with its mixed Hodge structure} to the degree $(p,q)$ part of:

 where $\Qb[i](c,c)$ denotes the rank 1 vector space of bidegree $(0,i)$ and pure Hodge structure of weight $2c$. \end{enumerate} \end{theorem}

 \begin{remark} Theorem~\ref{theorem:coho} only gives the additive structure of $H^*(\Poly^{\bd}_n(X),\Q)$.
-The precise multiplicative structure seems more subtle.
-However, after passing to an associated graded of a certain filtration, $H^*(\Poly^{\bd}_n(X),\Q)$ has a particularly nice multiplicative structure which we hope to address in forthcoming work. \end{remark}
+The precise multiplicative structure seems more subtle. \footnote{This question has been addressed in a recent work of Ho \cite{Ho}.} However, after passing to an associated graded of a certain filtration, $H^*(\Poly^{\bd}_n(X),\Q)$ has a particularly nice multiplicative structure which we hope to address in forthcoming work. \end{remark}